drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

  - *Zooming*: Randomly zooms into or out of an image.
  - *Shifting*: Translates images along the X and Y axes.

-We used TensorFlow's `ImageDataGenerator` to apply augmentation during training.
+We used `TensorFlow`'s `ImageDataGenerator` to apply augmentation during training.

 #### Python Code: DA Setup
 ```python